Krittapas2546/RFID-smart-shelf/README.md

 sequenceDiagram
     participant Client as Web Client
     participant WSM as WebSocket Manager
-    participant API as API Router
+    participant API as Fast API
     participant DB as Database

     Client->>WSM: Connect to /ws